MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-558-New-Animal-Drugs-Use-Animal-Feeds/subpart-B-Specific-New-Animal-Drugs-Use-Animal-Feeds/section-558.311.md

 (i) Chlortetracycline as in § 558.128.

+(ii) Chlortetracycline and sulfamethazine as in § 558.140.

-(ii) Lincomycin as in § 558.325.
+(iii) Lincomycin as in § 558.325.

-(iii) Melengestrol as in § 558.342.
+(iv) Melengestrol as in § 558.342.

-(iv) Oxytetracycline as in § 558.450.
+(v) Oxytetracycline as in § 558.450.

-(v) Tylosin alone or in combination with melengestrol acetate as in § 558.625.
+(vi) Tylosin alone or in combination with melengestrol acetate as in § 558.625.

-(vi) Virginiamycin as in § 558.635.
+(vii) Virginiamycin as in § 558.635.

 [41 FR 44382, Oct.
 8, 1976]Editorial Notes:1.
 For Federal Register citations affecting § 558.311, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*